What is the Teneriffe Festival?

 The event was conceived to mark Teneriffe officially becoming a suburb again in its own right after 150 years, showcasing its rich heritage in Brisbane’s history and celebrating its current lifestyle appeal.
 The Teneriffe Festival is owned, managed and produced by Teneriffe Festival Inc. in conjunction with major stakeholders such as the Brisbane City Council.

-You can find out all about the Teneriffe Festival and what events are on by visiting our website, www.teneriffefestival.org/planyourday.
-You can also keep up-to-date on everything Festival-related through our Facebook, Twitter and Instagram pages.
-LINK
+You can find out all about the Teneriffe Festival and what events are on by visiting our website.
+You can also keep up-to-date on everything Festival-related through our Facebook, and Instagram pages.

 If it is raining at 7:00am on the day of the Festival and showers are predicted all day, or should there be moderate wet weather (moderate defined as continual and steady rainfall), lightning associated with thunderstorms or high winds that might affect or endanger life or property, a decision will be made by the Chairman and Organising Committee by 7:00am on the day of the event to cancel the event.
 Local radio stations and the Festival’s official social media profiles will be utilised to announce this decision.

-We do not pre-sell tickets.
-A small $2 entry fee for adults will be taken to contribute to maintaining the critical security and crowd management costs in every effort to offer festival-goers the utmost comfort and safety.
+Tickets are also available at all the gates.
+A small $5 entry fee for adults will be taken to contribute to maintaining the critical security and crowd management costs in every effort to offer festival-goers the utmost comfort and safety.
 Children under 12 free of charge.

-If you intend on coming and going from the festival throughout the day, please ensure you receive a stamp from the volunteers on the gates when exiting and you'll be able to enter again at your convenience free-of-charge.
+If you intend on coming and going from the festival throughout the day, please ensure you keep your ticket from the gates when exiting and you’ll be able to enter again at your convenience free-of-charge.

 Yes.
 They should also be in the company of a parent or adult guardian at all times.